An epicurean adventure to: France

 Fish

-Feel free to choose your favourite white fish for this recipe.
+Feel free to choose your favourite firm white fish for this recipe.
 We've found that cod or hake delivers that classic fish and chip shop flavour we all know and love.

 If you have different-sized fish fillets to the above, you can slice them into the size strips you prefer.
 Just be aware that the smaller the strips, the less time frying it will need.
-The 3-2-1 method explained in the recipe, might need to be slightly adjusted to accommodate for that.

 Other fish you can use for fish goujons: